 As noted, the purpose here is not to go through the many Social Security reforms that could be enacted to increase the program's efficiency or equity.
-The examples presented were selected because each could easily be made subject to triggers.23 For example, increases in the full retirement age could be triggered by increases in life expectancy to keep the expected number of years of benefits constant rather than growing.
+The examples presented were selected because each could easily be made subject to triggers.
+For example, increases in the full retirement age could be triggered by increases in life expectancy to keep the expected number of years of benefits constant rather than growing.
 The increases could lag to avoid surprising anyone.
 Wage indexing of higher benefits could be slowed or stopped, mainly for those with above-average lifetime incomes.

 Reforms could be triggered if the Social Security system's actuaries declare (perhaps in reports from the Board of Trustees) that future revenues are not sufficient to fund future benefits.
-They could be enacted but then
+They could be enacted but then removed or slowed when actuarial balance is achieved.
+In Sweden, past triggered restraints on benefits are reversed if the country's social security system develops an actuarial surplus.24

-^{22.} Barbara Butrica, Karen E. Smith, and C. Eugene Steuerle, "Working for a Good Retirement"

-(Discussion Paper 06-03, Urban Institute, Washington, DC, May 2006).
+^{22.} Barbara Butrica, Karen E. Smith, and C. Eugene Steuerle, "Working for a Good Retirement" (Discussion Paper 06-03, Urban Institute, Washington, DC, May 2006).